24/7 Crisis Hotline 650-579-0350

 Our Suicide Hotline is available 24-hours a day, seven days a week for crisis intervention.

-Trained volunteers and staff treat callers with empathy and compassion and provide referrals for community resources and services.
+Trained crisis workers treat callers with empathy and compassion and provide referrals for community resources and services.

 24 Hour Crisis Hotline

-For People who are feeling depressed, suicidal – or who just want to talk to someone about problems they’re facing – StarVista’s 24/7 hotline 650-579-0350 offers a safe an anonymous place for people to explore feelings, concerns, vent frustrations, clarify problems and get referrals.
+For people who are feeling depressed, suicidal – or who just want to talk to someone about problems they’re facing – StarVista’s 24/7 Crisis Hotline 650-579-0350 offers a safe and confidential place for people to explore feelings, concerns, vent frustrations, clarify problems, and get referrals.
+Our crisis hotline is available 24 hours a day, seven days a week for crisis intervention.
+Trained crisis workers treat callers with empathy and compassion, and provide referrals for community resources and services.

-Crisis Center staff perform free mental health presentations at schools and in the community throughout San Mateo County each year to both students and adults.
+Crisis Center staff perform mental health presentations at schools and in the community throughout San Mateo County each year to both students and adults.
 These interactive workshops cover topics including mental health, suicide myths and facts, risk factors, warning signs, and how to talk to someone who is suicidal.
-To schedule a presentation, you can call 650-579-0359 x29.
+To schedule a presentation, visit www.sanmateocrisis.org/educational-presentations.